 Proven Winners Grape Punch and Sweet Alyssum

-Galvanized tubs with holes
+How to use Galvanized tubs and buckets with holes

 The galvanized tubs and buckets with existing holes get filled with good rich potting soil and planted up with all kinds of flowery goodness.
 I don’t stick to any planting rules like thriller, spiller etc. I usually like sticking to a couple plants with a rich color and offset with maybe a white or foliage plant that makes a striking contrast.